any-docs/css/content/reference/values/progress/index.md

 ### Return value

-A {{cssxref("&lt;number>")}} representing the position of the progress value relative to the other two values.
+A `&lt;number>` representing the position of the progress value relative to the other two values.
 This is calculated as follows:

 ```plain
 (progress - progress start) / (progress end - progress start)